Museums Explained

 Curators develop materials for museum visitors: brochures, exhibition catalogues, audio guides, and wall text.

-Individuals with a special interest in a particular painting, sculpture, decorative art object, or work on paper that is not on display at a museum may be able to make arrangements with the respective curator for a private viewing.
-Museums usually prohibit formal authentication, monetary appraisal, or treatment of privately owned property by the curatorial staff members.
+Individuals with a special interest in a particular painting, sculpture, decorative art object, or work on paper that is not on display at a museum may be able to make arrangements with a curator for a private viewing.
+Museums usually prohibit formal authentication, monetary appraisal, or treatment of privately owned property by curatorial staff members.

 See Glenn Markoe, Curator of Classical and Near Eastern Art of the Cincinnati Art Museum in a series of video clips that introduce him and his job, explain the elements of arts conservation, discuss classes students should take to prepare for a career as a conservator, and more.